mojofunk/alta-doc/LIBMOJO-TODO.md

 A sink node is a node with no outgoing edges

-A processing node is a node with incoming and outgoing edges

 Must be able to add and remove edges, although not while processing graph.

 The source nodes in the graph are processed first as they are the source of the data and the edges are followed to process the rest of the nodes.

-The graph must be able to be processed in parallel.
+The graph must be able to be processed in parallel(multiple threads).

 Would breadth first processing be more cache friendly?

 The API must expose a way to set how many threads are used to process the graph. or leave threading out of the lib?

+Graph processing threads may need to be created with a priority relative to other threads in the process so thread creation may need to be delegated.

 get_max_thread_count